tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ Negates 15 points of necrotic damage you would otherwise suffer from an attack (champion: 30 damage; epic: 60 damage).

 **Quirk:** Innocent and unworldly.

 ---

+#### Mantle of Golden Scales

+1/Day

+Until your next rest, or until you roll initiative, you transform into a small, harmless gold dragon.
+While in dragon-form, you can’t fight, cast spells, or use powers (you need to concentrate to maintain the form), but you can do things like fly, use your breath weapon for mundane tasks like lighting torches, and other non-combat-oriented actions.
+Your hit points, defenses, and other stats remain the same.

+**Quirk:** Obsessed with eggs (and guarding them).

+---